Ayush26092000/Apple-Leaf-Disease-Detection/README.md

 # Apple-Leaf-Disease-Detection
 Build a deep learning model that can classify the different types of diseases based on Apple leaf using image enhancement, segmentation, and feature extraction techniques.

+Agriculture is the feeding source to every human being on this planet.
+And Indian economy highly depends on agriculture resources.
+So, productivity of agriculture resources is must.
+Due to certain factors the productivity decreases and it can be controlled by detecting the leaf disease at the right time.

+Apple leaf disease is the foremost factor that restricts apple yield and quality.
+Usually, much time is taken for disease detection with the existing diagnostic techniques; therefore, farmers frequently miss the best time for preventing and treating diseases.
+The detection of apple leaf diseases is a significant research problem, and its main aim is to discover an efficient technique for disease leaf image diagnosis.
+This article has made an effort to propose a method that can detect the disease of apple plant leaf using deep neural network (DNN).
+Plant diseases detection system (PDDS) architecture is designed.
+Speeded up robust feature (SURF) is used for feature extraction, which helps to achieve better detection and classification accuracy.
+Classification parameters, such as Precision, Recall, F-measure, Error, and Accuracy is computed, and a comparative analysis has been performed to depict the effectiveness of the proposed work